maroxtn/maroxtn.github.io/README.md

 ## maroxtn.github.io

 # Abdessalem Boukil Data Science Portfolio
-This is the list of work that I have done in th field of data science .
-It includes competitions I participated in, personal projects, guides and notebooks.
+This is a list of work that I have done in the field of data science and deep learning.
+It includes competitions that I've participated in, personal projects, guides and notebooks.
 This list will updated constantly.
-Most of my work is relevant but not unique to sequential data.
-I am interested in NLP a lot.

 ## **Predictive sales dashboard**
 I created and deployed an LSTM deep learning model in a real-time dashboard that computes sales prediction for a list of +160 products.
 This was during the course of an internship as a data scientist.
 I used Tensorflow to train the model, and Flask to deploy it.
 All the code is available [here](https://github.com/maroxtn/forecast-dashboard).